pairshaped/curlingio-docs/docs/club-management/curlers.md

 - Postal Code (or Zip Code)
 - Emergency Contact Name
 - Emergency Contact Phone

+These required fields (columns) are highlited in red in the example spreadsheet linked to above.

+### Formatting and Values
+- The format for date fields is YYYY-MM-DD.
+For example; January 25th, 1980 would be formatted as "1980-01-25".
+- The gender options are "male", "female", and "unspecified".
+- Phone numbers should always include the area code and may optionally include the country code (1 for Canada and US).
+E.g. 1-416-123-1234
+- Province should be a 2 letter abbreviation (for US clubs, you can enter the 2 letter state abbreviation here, but keep the column named Province).
+E.g. "ON"
+- Country should be a 2 letter abbreviation.
+E.g. "CA" for Canada and "US" for United States.
+- Twitter handles do not need to include the @ symbol.
+- Zip code can be entered into the Postal Code column for US based clubs.

+It's probably easiest to just look at the values in the provided example spreadsheet, if you're not sure on the format or requirement of a field.

+### Running the Import

 Once you have a CSV to import, upload it by clicking the "Choose File" button and selecting it.
 Then click the "Import" button to run the import.